danijar/ninjax/README.md

 each other, e.g. based on config flags.

-Ninjax solves this problem by giving each `nj.Module` full read and write access to its own state, while remaining functional via `nj.run()`.
-This means the module can contain `train()` functions to implement custom training logic, and call each other's train functions.
-It's also a lot more like PyTorch and TensorFlow 2, which can be easier to reason about.
+Ninjax solves this problem by giving each `nj.Module` full read and write access to its state, while remaining functional via `nj.run()`.
+This means modules can have `train()` functions to implement custom training logic, and call each other's train functions.
+It's also closer to PyTorch and TensorFlow 2, which can be easier to reason about.

 ## Installation